 So it was in the year 2000 that Kate first started competing in the wonderful sport of Triathlon.

 She has never looked back since deciding to move to triathlon.
-After matriculating at Eunice Girls’ School in 2001, she studied for a BCom Human Resource Management degree at the University of the Free State in Bloemfontein.
-She continued to compete in national races but only after successfully obtaining her BCom degree in 2005, did she become a professional triathlete and now competes internationally for South Africa on the world stage.
+After matriculating at Eunice Girls’ School in 2001, she studied for a BCom General Management degree at the University of the Free State in Bloemfontein.
+She continued to compete in national races but only after successfully obtaining her BCom degree in 2005, did she become a professional triathlete in 2006 and competed internationally for South Africa on the world stage.